awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.SmallExisting.md

 + `--compress` – Use to reduce network bandwidth consumption by compressing the data from the local database before sending it to Amazon RDS\.
 + `--order-by-primary` – Use to reduce load time by sorting each table's data by its primary key\.
 + `-plocal_password` – Use to specify a password\.
 In the first usage of this parameter, you specify the password for the user account identified by the first `-u` parameter\.
 + `-u RDS_user` – Use to specify a user name\.
-In the second usage of this parameter, you specify the name of a user account on the default database for the Amazon RDS MySQL or MariaDB DB instance identified by the `--host` parameter\.
+In the second usage of this parameter, you specify the name of a user account on the default database for the MySQL or MariaDB DB instance identified by the `--host` parameter\.
-+ `--port port_number` – Use to specify the port for your Amazon RDS MySQL or MariaDB DB instance\.
++ `--port port_number` – Use to specify the port for your MySQL or MariaDB DB instance\.
 By default, this is 3306 unless you changed the value when creating the instance\.
 + `--host host_name` – Use to specify the DNS name from the Amazon RDS DB instance endpoint, for example, `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the instance details in the Amazon RDS Management Console\.
 + `-pRDS_password` – Use to specify a password\.
 In the second usage of this parameter, you specify the password for the user account identified by the second `-u` parameter\.

 You must create any stored procedures, triggers, functions, or events manually in your Amazon RDS database\.
 If you have any of these objects in the database that you are copying, then exclude them when you run `mysqldump` by including the following parameters with your `mysqldump` command: `--routines=0 --triggers=0 --events=0`\.

-The following example copies the `world` sample database on the local host to an Amazon RDS MySQL DB instance\.
+The following example copies the `world` sample database on the local host to a MySQL DB instance\.

 For Linux, macOS, or Unix: